Waste disposal and recycling

 Recycling at home is really simple and is something that everyone can do.
 There are household recycling centres across Dorset, Devon and Somerset where wood, batteries, garden waste, cardboard, metal, plastic, bottles, fridges and freezers, electrical items, oil, fluorescent tubes, paint, glass bottles and paper is accepted.

-Large or heavy items, such as furniture and white goods, cannot be taken on normal bin collection rounds.
-However, most district and borough councils offer to collect these items from your home or you can take them to a Bulky Household Waste Site, where they are accepted free of charge.
-Please contact your local council to find out more.
+Large, heavy, and bulky items, such as furniture and white goods, can't usually be taken on normal bin collection rounds.
+However, most local councils offer to collect these items from your home.

-Other items, such as good quality furniture or other household items, can often be recycled or re-used by local charities who make them available to people in receipt of low incomes or benefits:
+Some bulky items, such as good quality furniture or other household items, can often be recycled or re-used by local charities who make them available to people in receipt of low incomes or benefits.
+We've included a few organisations below that might be able to help with this:

-Dorset Reclaim, based in Dorchester, Bournemouth and Poole.
-Full details can be found on www.dorsetreclaim.org.uk
+They're based in Dorchester, Bournemouth and Poole.
+Full details can be found on their website here.